 I mean, sure, yes – gross.
 But what our bodies can pull from those feet nutritionally is pure magic.
 Track minerals and calcium dance like sugar plums in our bowls.
 If you want to heal yourself from the outside in, start with chicken foot bone broth.

 How To Peel Chicken Feet

 We peel chicken feet for a couple of reasons.
 First, the chickens (naturally) get poo on their feet.
 We don’t want poo in our stock.
 And thus, we peel.
 Second, the skin can tend to give the stock a bit of an ‘off’ taste.
 Being a minimalist, I tried to skip this step a few times until I realized that it really does create a funky taste in the stock if we leave too much of the skin on.
 And thus, we peel some more.

 Because we raise our own meat chickens here on the farm, twice per year, we’re left with fifty or so chicken feet.
 At butchering, I simply throw them into a plastic bag and freeze them.
 Each week, I pull a small handful of feet from the bag and prepare them to be utilized in my weekly stock pot.
 Preparation is easy, albeight a bit grizzly.
 Here’s how I peel my chicken feet.
-(Also, just to make sure you didn’t miss it: I boiled this process down and put it on a one-page PDF for readers of this post.
-Get that PDF here.
+(Also, just to make sure you didn't miss it: I boiled this process down and put it on a one-page recipe card for readers of this post.
+Get that Recipe Card here.